Dhanuka Agritech publishes buyback public notice

 1 Day5 Days1 Month6 Months1 Year5 Years

-How will the 32.78% premium impact Dhanuka Agritech's stock price leading up to the record date?
+How will the 32.78% premium impact Dhanuka Agritech's cash flow and future capital expenditure plans?

 Dhanuka Agritech Q4 PAT rises 30%, approves ₹70 cr buyback